CopernicaMarketingSoftware/Documentation/Mailerq/4.4/introduction.md

 Most of the MailerQ runtime settings are stored in a relational database.
 This means that you must have at least one of the mysql, mariadb, postgresql or sqlite3 libraries installed on your system.

+Sqlite3 is a local solution.
+Mysql or Mariadb can run on a different servers, but then you need libmysqlclient on the mailerq box.
+Postgresql 9.5+ which can be on a different server too, but then you need libpq >= 9.5 to use it.